rohanreddymelachervu/SpringBoot-Animal-Facts-APIs/README.md

 5. The Embedded Database has 4 entities: animal_traits, cat_traits, dog_traits and access_log.
 The animal_traits entity was used for testing and I forgot to delete before building. the rest 3 entities are used in this project. schema.sql and data.sql under src/main/resources initialize the schema and entities during run time of project.
-Database can be access via console at http://<localhost/IP:<port>/h2-console Steps to run project:
+Database can be access via console at http://<localhost/IP:<<port>>/h2-console Default credentials are Driver class: org.h2.Driver JDBC URL: jdbc:h2:mem:animal_traits_db
+User Name: rohan Password: password
+Steps to run project:
 1.)
 Navigate to directory of the project.
 2.) execute mvn install -DskipTests